 A lot of exciting things are happening in the world of food, with startups popping up in all areas of food tech.
-From delivering healthier alternatives and revolutionizing vending machine food to ensuring you never run out of coffee again, here are the top new companies that are changing the world today, one food at a time.
+From delivering healthier alternatives and revolutionizing vending machine food to ensuring you never run out of coffee again, these top new companies are changing the world today, one food at a time.
+And you may never have even heard of them.

 The Bay Area-based startup was founded in 2015 and has raised over $4 million in funding, according to Crunchbase.